Center Township, Calhoun County, Iowa

 Center Township is one of sixteen townships in Calhoun County, Iowa, United States.
-As of 2025, its population has reached 1,296.
+As of 2025, its population has reached 1,296 people.

 History

 Center Township was created in 1872.
-It takes its name from its location near the center of the county.
+It is named after its location which is near the center of the county.

 Geography

 Center Township covers an area of 36.62 sqmi and contains no incorporated settlements.
 According to the USGS, it contains five cemeteries: Greenwood, Reformatory, Rosehill, Saint Francis and Saint James.